lfit/itpol/protecting-code-integrity.md

 ### Considerations

-Even though the master key is now safe from being leaked or stolen, the subkeys are still in the home directory.
-Anyone who manages to get their hands on those will be able to decrypt your communication or fake your signatures (if they know the passphrase, that is).
+Even though the master key is now safe from being leaked or stolen, the subkeys are still in your home directory.
+Anyone who manages to get their hands on those will be able to decrypt your communication or fake your signatures (if they know the passphrase).
+Furthermore, each time a GnuPG operation is performed, the keys are loaded into system memory and can be stolen from there by sufficiently advanced malware (think Meltdown and Spectre).

 The best way to completely protect your keys is to move them to a specialized hardware device that is capable of smartcard operations.